Published Updated

 5. Assuming Consumer Loans or Renovation Loans Qualify

-Only a dedicated mortgage loan used to purchase residential property is eligible.
+An eligible mortgage loan is necessary but not sufficient: the acquisition or construction route must also satisfy Article 160.
 Consumer loans, renovation loans, or general-purpose loans secured by real estate do not qualify — even if the money was used to buy a home.

 6. Not Checking Border Settlement Status